Marie of Prussia: Queen dowager

 With the sudden death of Maximilian II on 10 March 1864, Marie became a widow.
 On 12 October 1874, she converted to Catholicism.

 As a widow she lived at Nymphenburg Palace.
 She spent her summer holidays at Schloss Hohenschwangau near Füssen, a castle her husband had redecorated in Gothic Revival style, and at her country estate in Elbigenalp in the Lechtal Alps.
 She enjoyed hiking the mountains, which she had often done with her sons when they were young.
 Marie looked after her second son Otto, who was declared insane.
 She outlived her elder son, Ludwig II, by nearly three years; his unusual death occurring on 13 June 1886.
-He had not liked her very much (just as he disliked most of his other relatives) and had tried to avoid contact as far as possible.
-Marie died in 1889 in Hohenschwangau.
+Marie died 17 May 1889 in Hohenschwangau.

-She is interred in the Theatine Church in Munich in a side chapel opposite her husband.
+Marie is interred in the Theatine Church in Munich in a side chapel opposite her husband.